In this Article

-In order to make accurate calculations it’s essential to understand how the different types of cell references work.
+In order to make accurate calculations in Excel, it’s essential to understand how the different types of cell references work.

 A1 vs. R1C1 References